-This chapter summarizes the evidence of fecal waste pollution and beneficial use impairment in the Russian River and its tributaries The multiple lines of evidence of fecal waste pollution and beneficial use impairment allows for robust, conservative conclusions regarding the geographic extent and sources of fecal waste pollution, as is appropriate for public health protection.
+This chapter summarizes the HUC-12 subwatershed-based analyses of FIB data, identifying those where data exceed thresholds from the binomial tables of the Listing Policy.
+The HUC-12 subwatershed-based analyses are an added line of evidence of fecal waste pollution and beneficial use impairment in the Russian River and its tributaries; considered as part of the weight of evidence.
+Much of the water quality data analyzed and reported in this chapter were collected as part of the TMDL Studies designed to assess the potential for human exposure to pathogens in the Russian River and inform the TMDL Action Plan.
+The TMDL Studies were designed to assess associations of land-use characteristics with potential for exceedances of water quality objectives and other human health based thresholds.
+They were not collected for the purpose of characterizing water quality conditions across the watershed.
+As such and for the most part, the detection of fecal waste pollution as presented here is limited to those areas where data were collected, with significant gaps especially in the upper and middle watershed.
+The results of the TMDL Studies as reported in Chapter 6, augment the analyses in this chapter which show widespread human fecal waste signature throughout the watershed and these combined results provide evidence of impairment across the whole watershed.
+These multiple lines of evidence of fecal waste pollution and beneficial use impairment allows for robust, conservative conclusions regarding the geographic extent and sources of fecal waste pollution, as is appropriate for public health protection and reflected in the TMDL Action Plan.

 Following the State Water Board’s adoption in August 2018 of statewide REC-1 bacteria objectives, staff reanalyzed all the data collected as part of this TMDL to compare against the new standards.
 The data were aggregated by HUC-12 geographic unit.
 Data in each HUC-12 was separated by data type (e.g., E. coli, enterococci, Bacteroides, etc.).
-The rolling 6-week geomean and statistical threshold value (STV) were calculated for E. coli in freshwater and enterococci in saline water and the Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) List (Listing Policy) guidelines were applied to assess impairment.
-Enterococci data for freshwater was aggregated by HUC-12; but, the static geomeans reported in the 2015 Staff Report and 2017 Staff Report were retained.
-Determination of impairment was based on the following conditions:
+The rolling 6-week geomean and statistical threshold value (STV) were calculated for E. coli in freshwater and enterococci in saline water and the thresholds from the binomial tables of the Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) List (Listing Policy) were applied to assess impairment. .
+Counts of STV exceedances and geometric mean calculations for enterococci, for individual stations, were aggregated by HUC-12.
+That is, data were assessed at the station level and their results summed by the HUC-12 the stations were located in.
+The time frames for assessment differed based on the station’s salinity; if saline, then 6-week rolling geometric mean was used, and if freshwater, then static calendar month geometric mean was used.

+Determination of exceedance was based on the following conditions:

-Any HUC-12 in which there was sufficient E. coli data in freshwater or enterococci data in saline water to determine impairment under the Listing Policy was assessed for impairment and the results described.
+Any HUC-12 in which there was sufficient E. coli data in freshwater or enterococci data in saline water to calculate exceedance of thresholds in the binomial tables of the Listing Policy was assessed for impairment and the results described.

-Any HUC-12 in which there was sufficient enterococci data in freshwater to determine impairment under theListing Policy was only identified as impaired if enterococci exceeded the national criteria for enterococci and there were public health advisories for recreational beaches within the HUC-12.
+Any HUC-12 in which there was sufficient enterococci data in freshwater to calculate the exceedance of thresholds in the binomial tables of Listing Policy was assessed for impairment if enterococci exceeded the national criteria for enterococci and there were public health advisories for recreational beaches within the HUC-12.